Dr. Thomas A Swift Nature Program

 Check out our Nature K Info Video Here!

-As in previous years, parents must FIRST register their child at their catchment school in order to be considered.
-Regular Kindergarten registration will take place in January 2023
+Nature Kindergarten placements will be awarded via random draw, using the priority order outlined in Policy 18.
+As in previous years, parents must FIRST register their child at their catchment school before entering the District Lottery in order to be considered.
+Regular Kindergarten registration will take place starting on January 15, 2024

 Nature Kindergarten